Nanoissuperior/Simple-Nano-Node-Script/README.md

 Following docs.nano.org guide to setup a node can be confusing for some.
 This script will setup a nano node from start to finish.
 It will install server requirements, pull the latest docker image and download a synced ledger with some nice feedback along the way.
 (Script based on Ubuntu Server running as a sudo user)

-It is advised that you run this on a fresh installation of Ubuntu, please check node requirements shown below
+It is advised that you run this on a fresh installation of Ubuntu, please check node requirements shown below.
+Although this script has been tested it may still have bugs.

 1) git clone
 2) `chmod +x nodesetup.sh`